 Despite that though, if you do need to have something shredded sooner rather than later, there are still options for having your materials shredded quickly.

-For example, similar to how you can get priority shipping for normal packages in the mail, with Ship ‘N’ Shred and mobile or off site shredding services you can request priority service for shredding without prior scheduling at a higher cost.
+For example, similar to how you can get priority shipping for normal packages in the mail, with Ship ‘N’ Shred and mobile or off-site shredding services you can request priority service for shredding without prior scheduling at a higher cost.

 Mobile Shredding

+Given its flat cost, mobile shredding is often ideal for any sized project.
 When it comes to security needs, another benefit is witnessed shredding where you can watch the destruction from your curbside.

-Drop off is also a good alternative for when you need to shred something immediately.
+Drop-off shredding is designed for smaller projects of 90 pounds or less because it’s priced by the pound, meaning you only pay for what you shred.
+Drop-off is also a good alternative for when you need to shred something immediately.
 Rather than scheduling for down the line, you can just walk in.

-Similar to drop off, the overall cost of using Ship ‘N’ Shred will also go up as project sizes get bigger, making it ideal for small-scale shredding.
+Similar to drop-off, the overall cost of using Ship ‘N’ Shred will also go up as project sizes get bigger, making it ideal for small-scale shredding.

-What really separates Ship ‘N’ Shred from drop off is how convenient it is —while it may require scheduling, the service comes to you.
+What really separates Ship ‘N’ Shred from drop off is how convenient it is — while it may require scheduling, the service comes to you.

 Still Not Sure Which Shredding Service Is Best for You?